aequitas/cinekid-render-server/README.md

    git pull
    make

+# Status

+To get status information on the current process run this command:

+    make status

+For status on only rsync or rendering pipeline:

+    make status_pipeline
+    make status_rsync

 # General information

 - Puppet is used to bring the system to required state (install packages, make required directories, install commands and add daemons)